experimentarium/times/docs/part-1/10-lumpy-investment.md

-problems are notoriously more difficult to solve than LPs, and in fact many of the properties of linear programs discussed in the preceding chapters do not hold for MIPs, including duality theory, complementary slackness, etc. Note that the constraint that *Z(p,t)* should be 0 or 1 departs from the *divisibility* property of linear programs.
+problems are notoriously more difficult to solve than LPs, and in fact many of the properties of linear programs discussed in the preceding chapters do not hold for MIPs, including duality theory, complementary slackness, etc. Note that the constraint that $Z(p,t)$ should be 0 or 1 departs from the *divisibility* property of linear programs.
 This means that the *feasibility domain* of integer variables (and therefore of some investment variables) is no longer contiguous, thus making it